 For multi-objective, there is often no total ordering.
-There are ways to force a total ordering (such as with weighted sum~\cite{weighted-sum-moea} or lexicographical multi-objective optimization~\cite{lexicographic-optimization}).
 In \tool{}, we use algorithms which select candidates by Pareto optimality~\cite{pareto-front-definition}.
-When we say that a candidate solution is Pareto optimal, we mean that there is no other solution which dominates (i.e. is strictly better than\footnote{``Better'' here is objective-dependent.
-Our EA implementations allow users to specify heterogeneously-typed objectives and thus it is specific per-objective as to what ``better'' means.}) this solution.
+When we say that a candidate solution is Pareto optimal, we mean that there is no other solution that dominates (i.e., is strictly better than\footnote{``Better'' here is objective-dependent.
+Our EA implementations allow users to specify heterogeneously-typed objectives, and thus, it is specific per-objective as to what ``better'' means.}) this solution.
 We can organize candidate solutions into so-called Pareto \emph{fronts}, sets of candidate solutions where there exists no other candidates that dominate any member of that set.
 A population of solutions, then, may be organized into an ordered list of Pareto fronts by descending domination order, a process referred to as \emph{non-dominated sorting}~\cite{nsga2}.
 We emphasize again that this is not the only method for multi-objective optimization in EA, but it is what we utilize.